Internet's Role in Career Building

-Internet has become an essential part of our working life, starting from landing a new job to maintaining professional network and climbing up that corporate ladder.
+Internet has become an essential part of our working life, starting from landing a new position to maintaining expert network and climbing up that corporate ladder.
 Given that, if you are dreaming of becoming a CEO one day, you need to take advantage of the opportunities that global network offers you.
 Building a successful career depends on many factors.
 You need to possess the right blend of expertise, relationship building skills and personality traits that employers value to succeed.

 Are you a writer who uses the smartphone to make notes?
 Then, you might find one of these apps convenient: https://resumeperk.com/blog/mobile-apps-personal-assistants-for-every-writer.

-Finding a new job online: 10 tips
+Finding a new position on the Internet: 10 tips

-1. Start with biggest job aggregators
+1. Start with biggest occupation aggregators

-2. Research niche job sites
+2. Research niche profession sites

 3. Job title isn’t everything